Residential Life Mission

 Living on campus is an important part of a Macalester student's education.
 Residential Life focuses on the whole student experience as well as fostering learning beyond the classroom setting.
 Students are provided numerous opportunities to learn about themselves as well as meet, interact, and develop relationships with others on the floor, building community with those who are different from themselves.
 Our goal is to give students a greater understanding of their responsibility to the local, national, and global communities as citizens of the world.

 All first-year and sophomore students are required to live on-campus.
 About a third of the junior class and one quarter of the senior class also live on campus.

-Staffing includes five professional, masters’ degree level, Residence Hall Directors (RHD), an Operations Manager, a Card Services Manager, an Assistant Director, and the Director of Residential Life.
+Staffing includes five professional, masters’ degree level Residence Hall Directors (RHD), an Operations Manager, a Card Services Manager, an Assistant Director, and the Director of Residential Life.
 It also includes a student staff of 35 Resident Assistants and 10 Office Assistants.
 The RHD staff trains, coaches, and supervises a team of undergraduate paraprofessionals (Resident Assistants) who are resources, educators, and community builders to our students.
 RHDs and RAs are also visible and involved members of their residential communities.
 All members of the staff work in collaboration with students, faculty and staff to provide opportunities, support, and a rewarding living environment to residents.
 Office Assistants (OA) are students who provide a welcoming environment in the building in which they’re assigned and offer administrative support to the RHDs.